-Losses - From 11 April 2018, a method of loss relief was introduced whereby a loss in one universal credit assessment period can be carried forward.
-However, there will also be an interaction between the loss relief and the Minimum Income Floor rules so, in effect, full loss relief and consequently relief for pension contributions, will not be given in some cases.
+From 11 April 2018, a method of loss relief was introduced whereby a loss in one universal credit assessment period can be carried forward.

+However, there will also be an interaction between the loss relief and the Minimum Income Floor rules so, in effect, full loss relief and consequently relief for pension contributions, will not be given.